Garrafao/phitag/frontend/data/guides/explained-annotation-task-urel.md

 Example B: Judgment 3 (Closely Related)

 ***
-In **Example C**, the two uses of the word crossroad art related, but more distantly (rating: 2): Unlike the child example above, the two uses of crossroad in this example have different meanings, which are yet related by a figurative similarity, on the level that both involve some kind of decision.
+In **Example C**, the two uses of the word crossroad are related, but more distantly (rating: 2): Unlike the child example above, the two uses of crossroad in this example have different meanings, which are yet related by a figurative similarity, on the level that both involve some kind of decision.

 |Usage 1 | Usage 2 |
 |--------|---------|